Step 4: Case Synthesis

 linked

-When an engineer becomes aware of safety violations that could injure the public, the obligation to hold paramount public health and safety overrides the obligation to maintain client confidentiality, and the engineer must report the violations to appropriate public authorities.
+When an engineer becomes aware of safety violations that could injure the public, the obligation to hold paramount public health and safety overrides the duty of confidentiality to the client, and the engineer must report the violations to appropriate public authorities.

 BER Case No. 97-13 distinguishing